TGH75972/wpm-tester/README.md

-# wpm-tester
+# WPM-tester
-WPM-tester used to calculate your typing speed!
+WPM-tester is used to calculate your typing speed!

+You can track your WPM in accordance with the timer .